acuderman/battery-notifier/README.md

-### Simple bash script that sends notification, when your battery percentage is low
+### Bash script that sends notification, when your battery percentage is low